offendingcommit/valdris/Factions & Organizations/Council of Pathfinders.md

 The Council of Pathfinders stands as proof that effective governance can exist without rigid hierarchies or fixed territories.
 In a world where change is the only constant, they have created an organization that thrives on adaptation while maintaining the core values that define wanderer culture.

-As the [[Timeline|Recent Awakening]] reshapes the physical and political landscape of [[Valdris]], the Council faces its greatest test: whether their philosophy of adaptive cooperation can handle challenges that exceed anything in wanderer experience.
+As the [Recent Awakening](Timeline.md) reshapes the physical and political landscape of [Valdris](Valdris.md), the Council faces its greatest test: whether their philosophy of adaptive cooperation can handle challenges that exceed anything in wanderer experience.
 The routes they choose to follow in the coming years will determine not only the survival of wanderer culture but potentially the fate of continental trade and cooperation.

-In meeting halls and along dusty trails, Council members continue their careful work—one negotiation at a time, one route at a time, one relationship at a time—building bridges between communities that might otherwise drift into isolation, maintaining the connections that allow civilization to function across the vast expanse of [[Valdris]].
+In meeting halls and along dusty trails, Council members continue their careful work—one negotiation at a time, one route at a time, one relationship at a time—building bridges between communities that might otherwise drift into isolation, maintaining the connections that allow civilization to function across the vast expanse of [Valdris](Valdris.md).

 ---